AdamNovetta/AutoOrc/README.md

 Auto start/stop AWS EC2 &amp; RDS Instances

 ### Usage
+## Copy the lambda_function.py contents to a new blank Lambda.
 Add tags to your EC2 and RDS (non multi-az supported only) Instances that match the scripts variables:

 >start = "autoOrc-up"